fissionjs/fission/docs/api/renderables/component.md

 Type: `object`

 This object is used to validate properties passed to the component.
 Alias for `propTypes`.
-Used in conjuctin with `fission.PropTypes` which is an alias for `React.PropTypes`
+Used in conjuction with `fission.PropTypes` which is an alias for `React.PropTypes`

 ```js
 var fission = require('fission');